Changes in the church

 Theology and practice

 Unlike its parent church in England, the Anglican Church in New Zealand is not established as the country’s official church.
-However Anglicans traditionally take a leadership role on New Zealand state occasions.
+However Anglicans traditionally take a leadership role on state occasions.

 With other Protestant churches Anglicans formed the National Council of Churches in 1941, and the Conference of Churches, which included Catholics, in 1986.
 When other Christian denominations promoted church union in the 1960s, the Anglican Church joined in.
 Anglicans, however, were divided on the issue and their unwillingness to move towards church union contributed to the movement’s collapse in 1976.